wazo-platform/wazo-doc/source/high_availability/high_availability.rst

 Once master slave configuration is completed, XiVO configuration is replicated from the master node to the slave every hour (:00).
-Replication can be started manually by running the replication script :
+Replication can be started manually by running the replication script on the master:

 ::